 - Nicotine replacement drugs – These types of drugs are perhaps the most well-known smoking cessation medications on the market.
 Some products that fall under this category include non-prescription nicotine gums and patches, as well as prescription nasal sprays.

 - Varenicline – This prescription-only drug works by blocking the nicotine receptors in the brain.
 Since these receptors are what cause smokers to get pleasurable sensations from smoking, this medication can help reduce the desire to smoke.
-It can also keep quitters who lapse from falling completely off the wagon, since the brain is not stimulated by the nicotine inhaled during the lapse.
+It can also keep quitters who relapse from falling completely off the wagon, since the brain is not stimulated by the nicotine inhaled during the relapse.

 - Bupropion – This prescription medication is actually an antidepressant that has also been found to help people stop smoking.
-Bupropion contains no nicotine, so it is not important, as with nicotine replacement drugs, to stop smoking prior to beginning treatment.
+Bupropion contains no nicotine, so unlike with nicotine replacement drugs, it is not important to stop smoking prior to beginning treatment.
 Bupropion has been found to reduce the symptoms of nicotine withdrawal and reduce the desire to smoke over time.

 Like most medications, smoking cessation drugs can have adverse side effects for the people who take them.
 Nicotine replacement drugs are a continued source of nicotine, so users who continue to smoke after taking them risk nicotine overdose.
-Varenicline can cause headache, nausea and other gastric side effects, and difficulty sleeping.
-Bupropion carries a risk of dry mouth, irritability, and the rare risk of seizures.
+Varenicline can cause headache, nausea and other gastric side effects, as well as difficulty sleeping.
+Bupropion carries a risk of dry mouth, irritability and the rare risk of seizures.

-Because the benefits of quitting smoking often outweigh the risks of side effects associated with smoking cessation drugs, many health care providers will recommend that smokers try to tolerate these minor irritations.
+Because the benefits of quitting smoking often outweigh the side effects associated with smoking cessation drugs, many health care providers will recommend that smokers try to tolerate these minor irritations.

-While most medications used to help people quit smoking have not been shown to significantly affect back pain in and of themselves, every body functions differently.
-If you have a back condition, such as degenerative discs disease, a prolapsed disc, or Failed Back Surgery Syndrome (FBSS), consult your physician immediately if using a smoking cessation medication causes an increase in your pain level.
+While most medications used to help people quit smoking have not been shown to significantly affect back pain, every body functions differently.
+If you have a back condition, such as degenerative discs disease, a prolapsed disc or failed back surgery syndrome (FBSS), consult your physician immediately if using a smoking cessation medication causes an increase in your pain level.